 Blast the man.
 Sometimes he could act like a petulant child.
 I sighed, and turned back to Will.
 His colour wasn’t any worse, but neither was it any better.

 “Time to get to work,” I said to Malcolm, and we set to it.

 I devised a ritual of purification on the fly, and then set to work trying to heal the esoteric damage, while Malcolm dealt with the physical.
 I was glad I’d taught him the ins and out of shifting others to heal them, as it made the process easier.
-Even so, it took a couple of hours before I was satisfied that Will was going to be okay, and ensuring our success had required activating my son’s own inherent shifting, to boot.
+Even so, it took well over three hours before I was satisfied that Will was going to be okay, and ensuring our success had required activating my son’s own inherent shifting, to boot.
 It was definitely a relief to see his colour returning.